-The Lady Bird Johnson Wildflower Center in southwest Austin displays 650 native Texas plant species in gardens and on nature trails.
+The Lady Bird Johnson Wildflower Center in southwest Austin displays 650 native Texas plant species in gardens and on nature trails (open by reservation only, with limited capacity).
 Or take a day trip out to Texas Hill Country, where the meadows and valleys burst into a colorful carpet of bright bluebonnets every spring.
-Be sure to stop in historic Fredericksburg and visit Wildseed Farms, a family-owned wildflower farm featuring blooming fields.
+Be sure to stop in historic Fredericksburg and visit Wildseed Farms, a family-owned wildflower farm featuring blooming fields (temporarily closed).
 In Burnet, known as the “Bluebonnet Capital of Texas,” snap a selfie with the giant bluebonnet statue.
-Visit April 10-12 during the annual Bluebonnet Festival, featuring live music, parades and a wildflower show.
+Visit April 9-11 during the annual Bluebonnet Festival, featuring live music, parades and a wildflower show.

 2. Rock a Rainy Day

 Don’t let a few raindrops ruin your good time in Austin.
-Go shopping in the trendy West Sixth District, where you can wander the bookshelves at BookPeople, thumb through the rare vinyl and catch an in-store performance at Waterloo Records, and grab a glass of wine at the Whole Foods Market flagship store.
-Or slip into a theater seat and catch an art house flick at AFS Cinema, Alamo Drafthouse Cinema or Violet Crown.
+Go shopping in the trendy West Sixth District, where you can wander the bookshelves at BookPeople, thumb through the rare vinyl at Waterloo Records (open by appointment), and grab a bite to eat at the Whole Foods Market flagship store.
+Or slip into a theater seat and catch a blockbuster or an art house flick at Alamo Drafthouse Cinema or Violet Crown.